TallerWebSolutions/tallerwebsolutions.github.io/README.md

 npm run gulp develop
 ```

 Or just run `gulp develop` if you have it installed globally.
-You can also run `npm run gulp build` to run the build script, if you don't wish to have a dev server running.

-Runs a local HTTP server on port 3000 with live-reload, which will update
+Either runs a local HTTP server on port 3000 with live-reload, which will update
 your browser immediately with content, script, style, or translation changes.
 Generated assets
 are provided to the `.tmp` directory for publishing.

+You can also run `npm run gulp build` to run only the build script if you don't wish to have a dev server running.

 ## i18n